WonderJourney: Going from Anywhere to Everywhere: Approach

 To handle the sky depth which is always underestimated, we use OneFormer~\citep{jain2023oneformer} to segment sky region and assign a high depth value to it.
 However, this results in inaccurate depth estimates along the sky boundary; if we were to naively use the output segmentation, these errors result in accumulated severe artifacts in later scenes.
 To resolve it, we simply remove points along the sky boundary.
 Besides, we find that depth at distant pixels are generally not reliable.
 Thus, we also set a far background plane with depth $F$ that cuts off all pixels' depth beyond it.

 \myparagraph{Description-guided scene generation.} To generate a new scene that is connected to the current scene, we place a camera $C_{i+1}$ with an appropriate distance to the current camera $C_i$.
-As shown in \fig{\ref{fig:vision_part}}, we render the partial image $\hat{I}_{i+1}$ (more details on the camera and the renderer are in Appendix~\ref{sec:renderer}) and inpaint it with a text-guided inpainter to generate a new scene image $I_{i+1}$: \aroundeqn
+As shown in \fig{\ref{fig:vision_part}}, we render the partial image $\hat{I}_{i+1}$ (more details on the camera and the renderer are in Appendix~\ref{sec:renderer}) and outpaint it with a text-guided outpainter to generate a new scene image $I_{i+1}$: \aroundeqn

-\aroundeqn where we use the Stable Diffusion inpainting model~\citep{rombach2022high} for $g_\text{inpaint}$ in our experiments.
+\aroundeqn where we use the Stable Diffusion model~\citep{rombach2022high} for $g_\text{outpaint}$ in our experiments.
 Note, we purposefully place the new camera at a location that creates enough empty space in the rendered image.
-We empirically find that text-guided inpainters tend to avoid generating partial objects, likely due to their curated training image datasets, which tend to not include truncated or partial objects.
+We empirically find that text-guided outpainters tend to avoid generating partial objects, likely due to their curated training image datasets, which tend to not include truncated or partial objects.
 Leaving too little empty space therefore results in just a simple extrapolation of the partial image $\hat{I}_{i+1}$ and a lack of adherence to the text prompt $\mathcal{S}_{i+1}$, especially in regards to new objects.
-After generating the new scene image, we lift it to 3D by estimating and refining depth for it, and we obtain the new point cloud $\hat{\mathcal{P}}_{i+1} = \mathcal{P}_i \cup \mathcal{P}'_{i+1}$ where $\mathcal{P}'_{i+1}$ denotes the additional points from unprojecting the inpainted pixels.
+After generating the new scene image, we lift it to 3D by estimating and refining depth for it, and we obtain the new point cloud $\hat{\mathcal{P}}_{i+1} = \mathcal{P}_i \cup \mathcal{P}'_{i+1}$ where $\mathcal{P}'_{i+1}$ denotes the additional points from unprojecting the outpainted pixels.

 \myparagraph{New scene registration by depth consistency.} However, as the depth estimator is unaware of geometry constraints, the depth for points in $\mathcal{P}'$ generally do not align with $\mathcal{P}_i$.
 Thus, we adapt the depth estimator by a depth alignment loss: \aroundeqn